Manish Tewari regaining consciousness now on 26/11 Mumbai attacks, why didn't he raise it that time: AdhirChowdhury | Headlines

 He further said that the book will have good sales as all Bharatiya Janata Party (BJP) leaders will purchase it.
 Union Minister Pralhad Joshi have come in support of the Tewari and said, "Manish Tiwari is saying the absolutely right thing.
 Because, during UPA government, approach against terrorism was very weak and loose.
 I do not want to politicise the issue of terrorism.
 But, the UPA government never gave free hand to our forces to counter anti-national elements."

-Meanwhile, Congress leader Amit Malviya tweeted, "After Salman Khurshid, another Congress leader throws UPA under the bus to sell his book.
+Meanwhile, BJP IT cell chief Amit Malviya tweeted, "After Salman Khurshid, another Congress leader throws UPA under the bus to sell his book.
 Manish Tewari in his new book slams the UPA for weakness in the name of restrain post 26/11.
 Air Chief Marshal Fali Major is already on record saying IAF was ready to strike but UPA froze."
 Tewari had earlier lashed out at his party asking if the BJP would react similarly to some "hard analysis" about their handling of the national security.

 "I am rather amused at BJP reaction to one excerpt from a 304 Page book that tries to dissect responses to National Security Situations that Impacted India.
 I wonder would they react similarly to some "hard analysis' about their handling of the National Security Remit also?"
 Tewari had tweeted.
 "Our actions should have spoken louder than our words", Tewari quoted an excerpt of the book.